Montreal Food Tour: Restaurants, Markets and Typical Food

 The dishes are cooked from the products of the region, which have a variety and abundance, not to mention the taste sensations for the palate.
 On our trip through the province we got to know producers and learned how much love and enthusiasm they put into producing their products.

-The wines and ciders of Quebec can compete with the best in the world.
-The Ile d'Orleans has supplied the provincial capital of Quebec for centuries with fruits and vegetables, cassis or homemade chocolate.
-And the sausage, cheese and chicken specialties in Quebec are unparalleled.
-We are therefore curious to see what the Montreal City Tour has to offer for foodies.
+The Wines and ciders of Quebec They can compete with the best in the world. Île d'Orléans has been supplying the provincial capital of Quebec with [unclear] for centuries.
+Fruit and vegetables, blackcurrants, or homemade chocolate, And the Sausage, cheese and poultry specialties There are few places like this in Quebec.
+Therefore, we are curious to see what the Montreal City Tour has to offer foodies.

 Typical dishes in Montreal